Impact 100 SRQ

 No previous experience!
 Just a willingness to participate with other members

 Yes, we would like to know if you have experience evaluating financial statements of any type of organization.
 This background is not necessary to be an FAC member, but a financial assessment is part of the grant application evaluation process.
 Since most of our members do not have this experience, we ask the members with financial statement experience to be the primary FAC members to conduct the financial assessment.
-This group is called CIRC, or Community Investment Review Committee.
+This group is called FRC, or Financial Review Committee.

 Yes.
-The training will begin in June.
-We will have FAC, Site Visit, and CIRC training available to all members.
+We will have FAC, Site Visit, and FRC training available to all members.
+Check back for updates and schedule.

-Members joining an FAC need to review and agree to our Confidentiality Policy and agree to disclose significant relationships that could be conflicts of interest with applicants in their FAC.
+Members joining an FAC must review and agree to our Confidentiality Policy and agree to disclose significant relationships that could be conflicts of interest with applicants in their Committee.

-FAC sign-ups start at our Big Reveal on March 21, where we will have an FAC table.
+FAC sign-ups start at our Big Reveal Event on April 16th, where we will have Focus Area Committee table.
 Members are encouraged to use our link on our website page to join their preferred committee.
-We will also be looking for members with financial experience to indicate their interest in CIRC participation.
-Members can sign-up until May 26, 2023.
+We will also be looking for members with financial experience to indicate their interest in FRC participation.
+Members can sign-up until June 21, 2024.

 Yes, you may switch to a different FAC prior to the grant applications being available for FAC member review.
 Please email Your FAC Team to inquire about switching.